zhangdongdong7/scenarios/linux/lab-account-management/step1.md

 ![lab-account-management-1-14](assets/lab-account-management-1-14.png)

-Now you can check if the `gordon` user exists and if the home directory `/home/gordon` exists.
+Now we can check if the `gordon` user exists and if the home directory `/home/gordon` exists.

 ```bash
 sudo grep -w 'gordon' /etc/passwd